VerttiMikael/Financial-Analysis-Report/README.md

 ## Making The Project

 ### Getting the data
-By using SSMS, analyzed what tables and columns to use in the project
+By using SSMS, analyzed what tables and columns to use in the dashboard.
+Decided to go forward with more of an Financial analysis so used more tables from Sales and Production

 ### Implementing the relationships between different tables